Hydraulic-Hydras/HydraulicLib/README.md

    ```
 Replacing `VERSION` with the latest release

-## How does it work?

-The library contains of many classes including kinematics, MathUtils, Command sequences and Motion.

 ## Util
 Util contains the basic class (Contraption) that can be applied to your hardware class to
 extend it and implement simple 'init' and 'loop' methods.